 That provides a real number that isn’t speculation based.
 If you’ve generated strong returns in your portfolio so far you can really drive the point home using this strategy.

 Take it one step further and compare the returns they would have yielded investing with you compared to a return they might get from a mutual fund, GIC, or arbitrary figure of your choosing.

-Below is an example of something I provided in the past to a JV partner I went on to do three deals with (mind you, the case studies are something to go over in person, as there is a lot more detailed info then the graph below.)
+Below is an example of something I provided in the past to a JV partner I went on to do three deals with (mind you, the case studies are something to go over in person, as there is a lot more detailed info than the graph below.)

 This not only shows the return they would’ve made investing in one of your transactions, it also compares it to investing in a traditional financial product yielding 10% per year.

-If you can compare your investments to high performing financial products and still come out with a significant win, you’re in a great position.
+If you can compare your investments to high-performing financial products and still come out with a significant win, you’re in a great position.

-Write a Letter of Intent
+Write a Letter of Intent.

 If after all this the prospect is pretty much sold.
 The next step is to create what’s called a letter of intent.

 Buying a home, whether a personal residence or investment is an emotional process.
 Especially for first-time buyers or investors.
 As a result, you want to get everything agreed upon in writing in advance so everyone knows where they stand.